GabGueAlva/api-onr-backend/README.md

 DB_PORTPOSTGRE=
 DB_DATABASEPOSTGRE=

+MONGO_URI=

-Run database migrations:
+### 3. Run database migrations:

-npx sequelize db:migrate
+-npx sequelize db:migrate

-Start the server:
+### 4. Start the server:

-npm run dev
+-npm run dev

-API Endpoints
+-npm i

+---

+### Postman Collection

 The API endpoints are documented in Postman.
 You can import the provided Postman CRUD Postgre.postman_collection collection file into Postman to test the API.

-Postman Collection

 The Postman collection file is included in the repository.
-You can import it into Postman CRUD Postgre.postman_collection to test the API endpoints.
+You can import it into Postman CRUD API REST CRUD.postman_collection to test the API endpoints.

-Contact
+### Contact

 Email:agabrielaguevaraa@hotmail.com

+---

 For any questions or suggestions, feel free to reach out to me.